The use of butane and propane in hydrocarbon extraction highlights the importance of strict safety protocols.

 A High Standard for Safety in Extraction Equipment

-As a manufacturer of stainless and carbon steel tanks and other related metal-based equipment since the 1950s, Worthington Industries has intimate knowledge of everything from OSHA regulations to fire safety to PPE.
+As a manufacturer of stainless and carbon steel tanks and other related metal-based equipment since the 1950s, Worthington Enterprises has intimate knowledge of everything from OSHA regulations to fire safety to PPE.

-That deeply rooted wisdom is now deployed in Highpoint™ by Worthington Industries, our botanical extraction-focused products.
+That deeply rooted wisdom is now deployed in Highpoint™ by Worthington Enterprises, our botanical extraction-focused products.

 Let’s elevate the process.
 Click here to start your Highpoint journey.